 Did you make this recipe?Tag @foolproofliving on Instagram and hashtag it #foolproofeats

 This Stuffed Cabbage soup recipe was originally posted in Jan 2017.
-It has been updated in Jul 2020 with additional helpful information.
+It has been updated in Jan 2021 with additional helpful information and a how-to video.
 No changes were made to the originally published recipe.